If you bake sourdough, you've probably been told this sentence at least once:

 - Money you already spent

-Quick Ways to Use Discard (But Why This Isn’t the Real Fix)
+Quick Ways to Use Discard (But Why This Is Not the Real Fix)

 If you already have discard in the fridge, using it is better than dumping it.
-Discard works well in recipes that don’t depend on fermentation strength.
+Discard works well in recipes that do not depend on fermentation strength.

 Good uses include: